Martyrshot/cppOS/README.md

 A project to practice and develop fun operating system ideas.

 ## Prereqs:
 Make sure the qemu is installed!
 I am developing and testing using the version from homebrew.
+I also use a toolchain provided by the bootloader author for compiling 32bit x86.
+`$ brew install qemu`

+`$ brew install nasm`

+`$ brew tap zanders3/homebrew-gcc_cross_compilers`

+`$ brew install --debug i386-elf-gcc`

 ## How to run:
 `$ make`

 That's it!